shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Standard:

 -   Channel – If this creature takes damage before this ability resolves, this ability is canceled
--   Landmark – This creature is all biome types for which it has a biome bonus (positive biome mod)
+-   Landmark – This creature is all terrain types for which it has a terrain bonus
 -   Native (Indigenous) – This creature starts the battle at the landmark, without triggering on-arrival.

 Ability Speed: